-There is strong evidence that the Internet has played a major role in the productivity revival experienced by the U.S. since the early 1990s.
+There is strong evidence that the Internet has played a major role in the productivity revival experienced by the United States since the early 1990s.
 Productivity growth and military power are now driven primarily by information systems, which are becoming heavily Internet-dependent.
 As digital technology continues its progress, the broadband problem is becoming a major bottleneck in the U.S. and world economy.

-If allowed to persist, the broadband bottleneck will also cause "digital divide" problems.
-There is increasing concern that unequal access to Internet services is contributing to widening inequalities in income, wealth, and power.
+If allowed to persist, the broadband bottleneck will also cause "digital divide" problems, which arise when unequal access to Internet services is thought to contribute to widening inequalities in income, wealth, and power.
 However, computers are not the problem: the computer industry is highly competitive, and the inherent tendency of technology is to democratize access.
-Indeed the computer industry is being reshaped by palmtop, game, and consumer-oriented systems costing only a few hundred dollars, some of which already have more processing power than 1990 personal computers.
-However, at current prices, one year of ADSL costs as much as a home PC, and one year of T1 service costs as much as five business PCs.
-Similarly, improved broadband services would support globalization and political freedom.
-China and other nations have been forced to permit increasingly widespread Internet use.
-They will be forced to permit broadband services, despite the fact that for technical reasons they are more difficult to censor than conventional email or Web pages.
+Indeed, the computer industry is now being reshaped by palmtop, game, and consumer-oriented systems costing only a few hundred dollars, some of which already have more processing power than personal computers built in 1990.
+However, at current prices, one year of ADSL costs as much as a home computer, and one year of T1 service costs as much as five office computers.

+Improved broadband services would support globalization and political freedom.
+China and other nations, for example, have been forced to permit increasingly widespread Internet use.
+They will be forced to permit broadband services, despite the fact that for technical reasons they are more difficult to censor than conventional email or web pages.

 And finally, local broadband deployment has significant interactions with energy, environmental, and national security policy.
 Nations increasingly need to maintain economic growth without increasing energy use, greenhouse emissions, and pollution.
 One response is to substitute communication for physical transportation via use of digital documents, videoconferencing, and so forth.
 However, large-scale broadband deployment is required to realize these gains.
 And finally, local broadband policy also has significant national security implications.
-U.S. national security and military power depend upon communications and information technology, whose performance is now driven by commercial markets.
+U.S. national security and military power depend upon communications and information technology, whose performance is now driven by commercial markets, with military products following years later.
 Moreover, the widespread availability of broadband services for surveillance, videoconferencing, and other applications would directly increase the capabilities of law enforcement, medical, and national security authorities.